Rhinostone/gina/CONVENTIONS.md

 **Rule**

 > Every async `it()` block must either be declared `async` or explicitly `return` a Promise.
 Any test that calls an async API without doing either will silently pass without testing anything.

+---

+## Debugging — measurement gotchas

+Two reusable lessons that sit under the global "no fix without measurement" rule and refine *how* to measure.

+### `setAttribute` writes are not painting

+A DOM attribute mutation is only a visible change if a CSS selector or JS observer reads it.
+Before treating an attribute write as the user-visible bug, confirm a reader exists — grep the deployed CSS for the selector, grep the JS for `getAttribute` / `MutationObserver` / `querySelector` on the attr.
+If nothing reads it, the write is dead metadata and cannot be the symptom no matter how often it fires.
+Same applies to class additions that have no rule, dataset writes that no script consumes, and ARIA attributes with no AT in the loop.

+### Pre-state matters more than the action

+When a bug is described as "X happens when I do Y", lock the visible **pre-state of X** before running Y. The same Y can produce wildly different measurements against different pre-states.

+In DOM bugs especially, "errors visible" (post-paint) and "errors appearing" (paint event) look identical in a screenshot but mean opposite things in a diff.
+If the pre-state already contains the symptom, the action diff is silent and you'll wrongly conclude "not reproducing."

+Operational shortcut: ask the reporter for one sentence in user words describing the scenario before guessing the pre-state from code.
+A single sentence ("other fields not already filled get error messages") can disambiguate hours of wrong-pre-state runs in seconds.